ORESoftware/npm-link-up/README.md

     "$HOME/WebstormProjects",  // the tool will search for npm packages within these dirs "$HOME/vscode_projects"    // it's recommended to use something more specific than $HOME
   ],
-  "ignore": [                // paths to skip, these will be converted to regex, using new RegExp(x)
+  "ignore": [                // paths to skip; these will be converted to regex, using new RegExp(x)
-    "/node_modules/",        // "any-match" style path pattern matching has always sucked IMO "/.git/"
+    "/node_modules/",        // "any-match" style path pattern matching has always sucked IMO, this works better "/.git/"
   ],
-  "list": [
+  "list": [               // list the packages that you want to symlink to this project, here.
+NPM package name only, no paths needed.
     "residence",
     "pragmatik"
   ]